prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 #### How to Enter the Go Challenge ?

 * Read the **Challenge Rules** located next on this page.
 By participating in this challenge, you agree to be bound by these Challenge Rules.
 * Create a [secret gist](https://gist.github.com/) of your code (using language Go) and **share the link with satish [at] joshsoftware.com before the 16th of the month**.
 No new solutions will be accepted after that.
-Also send **your photo, country of residence, twitter id and any explanation if needed**.
+Also send **your photo, country of residence, twitter id and any explanation of your code (if needed)**.
+We will copy your solution and give it to the evaluation team therefore please ensure that it's your final solution.
 * On the 16th of the month at [6 am IST](http://www.worldtimeserver.com/convert_time_in_IN.aspx?y=2015&mo=3&d=16&h=6&mn=0), all the solutions will be thrown open for [everyone to see, comment upon and cast votes](https://groups.google.com/d/forum/go-challenge).

 #### Challenge Rules